How to Use Google Analytics 4 for SEO Monitoring

 November 7, 2023

-GA4 is a powerful tool that has changed the way we understand website analytics.
-While it's the next version of Universal Analytics (UA), GA4 offers a whole new way to track and interpret user data, making it a game-changer for SEO pros and website owners.
-In this blog post, we'll explore how you can use GA4 to level up your SEO monitoring strategy, optimize your website's SEO strategy and achieve your digital goals.
+Google Analytics 4 (GA4) is an effective tool that has changed the way we understand website analytics.
+Offering a completely new approach to tracking and interpreting user data, we could say that GA4 is a game-changer for SEO professionals and website owners.
+In this blog post, we’ll show you how to leverage GA4 to track SEO performance and maximize its potential.

-How to Integrate GA4 with Google Search Console
+How to integrate GA4 with Google Search Console

 1. In Google Analytics, click Admin.